-9. We will use our reasonable endeavours to complete the performance of the Services within the time agreed or as set out in the quotation; however, time shall not be of the essence in the performance of our obligations unless explicitly committed in writing.
+9. We will use our reasonable endeavours to complete the performance of the Services within the time agreed or as set out in the quotation; however, time shall not be of the essence in the performance of the Services unless explicitly agreed and included in the Contract.

-10. We will carry out our work on business days and during business hours only.
+10. We will carry out our work on business days and during UK business hours only.
 Out of hours working may be carried out at our discretion in the normal conduct of our business.
-Unplanned out of hours work, including emergency support, that cannot be deferred to the next available working day will be billable according to our currently published rates.
+Emergency support that cannot be deferred to the next available working day will be billable according to our currently published accelerated rates.

 11. All of these Terms and Conditions apply to the supply of any goods as well as Services unless we specify otherwise.

-12. We will carry out work only on systems related to the services described in our quotation, and only for the duration of the assignment.
-We will not provide support, consultancy, maintenance or development for third party technologies or services unless agreed in name under separate contractual arrangement.
+12. We will carry out the Services only on technology related to the Services described in our quotation, and only for the duration of the assignment.
+We will not provide ongoing development, consultancy, maintenance or support for any other technologies, unless specifically agreed under separate contractual arrangement.

-14. You must obtain any permissions, consents, licences or otherwise that we need to complete our work, and must give us access to any and all relevant information, materials, properties and any other matters which we need to provide the Services.
+14. You must obtain any relevant permissions, consents, licences or otherwise that we need to complete our work on your behalf, and must give us access to any and all relevant information, materials, properties, and any other matters which we need to provide the Services in a timely manner.